 Summer of Soul: Danceable documentary on the Harlem music festival in 1969 that almost got forgotten until the film footage was rescued.
 Great performances by David Ruffin (of The Temptations), Gladys Knight, Stevie Wonder, Mavis Staples, and so many others.
 Hulu.

 Supernova: Strong acting by Colin Firth and Stanley Tucci in this intimate drama of an older couple on vacation dealing with wrenching and complex life decisions.
-Amazon, Apple TV+, Vudu, FandangoNow.
+Amazon Prime, Apple TV+, Vudu, FandangoNow.

 The Tall Blond Man with One Black Shoe (Le grand blond avec une chaussure noire): Classic French comedy, parody on spy thrillers, cool 70s fashions.
 Laugh-out-loud humor.
 Kanopy.

 Tár: Cate Blanchett nails this role as a brilliant orchestra conductor whose self-assurance spills over into arrogance, and comes back to haunt her.
 Sophisticated and intelligent screenplay.
-Amazon.
+Amazon Prime.

 tick, tick…BOOM!
 Musical with the pre-Rent songs of composer Jonathan Larson that has much to say about Larson’s struggles and the glories and torments of the creative life.
 Brilliantly brought to the screen by Lin-Manuel Miranda.
 Netflix.